 Sabrina Dabovic, Director

-Sabrina Dabovic has worked as a Probation and Parole officer with the Ministry of the Solicitor General for thirteen years.
+Sabrina Dabovic has worked as a Probation and Parole officer with the Ministry of the Solicitor General for fifteen years.
 Her passion involves serving the complex needs of the offender population with a goal of successfully rehabilitating individuals into the community.
 She holds a Bachelor of Arts degree, Criminology & Criminal Justice, from Carleton University and a Diploma in Law Enforcement from Seneca College.
 She has served on the Board for the Probation Officers’ Association of Ontario (POAO) and is a member of the Probation and Parole GTA’s Sex Crimes Committee, as well as a Volunteer Coordinator at the Etobicoke South Probation Office.
 From 2018 - 2020 she participated in a two-year pilot project which focused on implementing cognitive behavioural therapy into community supervision practices (STICS).
 Outside of work she enjoys being a “sport mom” to her two children, spending time at the lake and pursuing her dream of one day owning and operating a horse/hobby farm.

 Katie Stansfield, Director